This delicious recipe combines eggplant, quinoa, a red pepper & zucchini with a lemon, ginger & tamari sauce.

 - Black pepper

-1. Heat the oven to 180°C. Heat the sesame oil in a skillet or frying pan (I used a grill pan) and bake the eggplant slices until brown.
-Arrange them in a single layer in a baking dish.
-Combine the tamari, lemon juice, water & ginger & pour over the eggplant slices.
-Bake in the oven for about 10 minutes.
-Turn the slices over and bake for another 10 minutes or until most of the liquid is absorbed.
+- Arrange the slices of eggplant in a single layer in a baking dish.
+Pour the baking sauce over the eggplant slices.
+Bake in the oven for about 15 minutes.
+Turn the slices over and bake for another 15 minutes or until the eggplant is soft.

-3. Serve hot decorated with parsley sprigs & a green salad on the side.
+Serve hot decorated with parsley sprigs & a green or tomato salad on the side.